Exercise Myths vs Reality

 Not all exercise is equal when it comes to calming anxiety.
 The types that work best share common traits: they're rhythmic, moderate-intensity, and don't spike your stress further.

 Walking — The most underrated anxiety tool.
 No equipment, no skill required, no gym.
-Walking in nature is especially powerful — research shows it lowers cortisol and reduces rumination (that mental loop of anxious thoughts).
+Walking in nature is especially powerful — research shows it lowers cortisol and reduces rumination (that mental loop of anxious thoughts that can spiral into intrusive thoughts about AI and the future).
 Even walking around your block counts.
 Start here.

-Yoga — Combines movement with breath control, which directly activates your parasympathetic nervous system (the "calm down" system).
+Yoga — Combines movement with breath control techniques, which directly activates your parasympathetic nervous system (the "calm down" system).
 Hatha, restorative, and yin yoga are the most anxiety-friendly styles.
 Skip hot yoga or power yoga if you're in an anxious period — the intensity can feel like too much.

 Swimming — The combination of rhythmic movement, controlled breathing, and cool water is deeply calming.
 Water pressure on your body also has a naturally soothing sensory effect.
 If pools feel overwhelming, even splashing cold water on your face activates the dive reflex and slows your heart rate.

 Strength training — Lifting weights or doing bodyweight exercises (push-ups, squats) builds a physical sense of "I can handle this."
-Anxiety makes you feel weak and helpless.
+Anxiety makes you feel weak and helpless — especially when AI challenges your sense of self-worth.
 Strength work pushes back against that narrative.
 Keep the intensity moderate — you want to feel capable, not depleted.
+If worry about your skills becoming obsolete has you feeling powerless, physical strength can restore a sense of agency that transfers to your professional life.

 What matters most: pick something you don't dread.
 The best exercise for anxiety is the one you'll actually do tomorrow.